tomeshnet/toronto-community-network-docs/src/operations/secrets.md

 # Managing Secrets

-The purpose of this document is to provide contributors information on how to obtain access to Toronto Community Network assets.
+The purpose of this document is to provide information to contributors on how to store and view the Toronto Community Network's "secrets", such as passwords, keys, credentials, and other information kept private for security reasons.

-# Introduction
+## Introduction
 The Toronto Community Network uses [Bitwarden](https://bitwarden.com/) to share and manage secrets across the organization.
 Bitwarden is a free and open-source password management service that stores sensitive information (such as website credentials) in an encrypted vault.

 Bitwarden supports the following clients: